ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 ### History of Pacemaker - future

-FR * 2017: les principales distributions ont convergé FR   * Corosync 2.x et Pacemaker 1.1.x
-FR * 2018: corosync 3 et Pacemaker 2.0.x
-FR
 * 2017: the main distribution have converged
   * Corosync 2.x and Pacemaker 1.1.x
 * 2018: corosync 3 and Pacemaker 2.0.x

 ::: notes

-FR En 2017, les dernières versions des principales distributions Linux avaient toutes fini leur convergence vers Corosync FR 2.x et Pacemaker 1.1.x.
-Seul le client d'administration de haut niveau varie en fonction de la politique de la FR distribution.
-FR
 In 2017, the latest versions of the main Linux distributions are done converging to Corosync 2.x and Pacemaker 1.1.x.
-The last divergence lies with the administration client.
+The last difference between them is the chosen cluster administration command line utility: `crmsh` or `pcs`.

-FR Début 2018, Pacemaker 2.0 et Corosync 3.0 font leur apparition.
-Coté Pacemaker, les principaux changements concernent:
-FR
-FR * la suppression de beaucoup de code consacré aux anciennes architectures devenues obsolètes : incompatibilité avec FR   OpenAIS, CMAN, Corosync 1.x, Heartbeat
-FR * plusieurs paramètres de configuration ont été supprimés ou remplacés par des équivalents pour une configuration plus FR   cohérente
-FR
-FR Pour plus de détails, voir: <https://wiki.clusterlabs.org/wiki/Pacemaker_2.0_Changes>
-FR
-A the beginning of 2018, Pacemaker 2.0 and Corosync 3.0 are release.
-One the Pacemaker side, the main changes are :
+Early 2018, Pacemaker 2.0 and Corosync 3.0 are release.
+On the Pacemaker side, the main changes are :

 * the removal of a lot of code dedicated to old architectures: OpenAIS, CMAN, Corosync 1.x and Heartbeat compatibility is dropped.